 The Organization actively evaluates the credit worthiness of the institutions with which it invests.
-Approximately 17% of accounts receivable was from one contributor as of June 30, 2020.
+Approximately 40% of accounts receivable was from one contributor as of June 30, 2021.
+Approximately 25% of revenue support was from one contributor for the year ended June 30, 2021.